 One way to capture such requirement would be to update the RAN4 assumptions regarding when the UE is able to perform intra-frequency measurement without measurement gaps.
 Currently RAN4 has defined following:

-The UE can perform intra-frequency SSB based measurements without measurement gaps under the following conditions:
+The UE can perform intra-frequency SSB based measurements without measurement gaps if

-- the SSB is completely contained in the downlink operating bandwidth of the UE, and;
+- the SSB is completely contained in the downlink operating bandwidth of the UE.
+For intra-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in section 9.2.5.3.

 Which

-The UE shall be able to perform intra-frequency SSB based measurements without measurement gaps under the following conditions:
+The UE shall be able to perform intra-frequency SSB based measurements without measurement gaps if

 - the SSB is completely contained in the downlink operating bandwidth of the UE, or

-- the SS/PBCH block and control resource set multiplexing pattern 2 or 3 is configured in PBCH and initial DL BWP is active and the SSB and the initial DL BWP is no more than 1RB apart
+- the SS/PBCH block and control resource set multiplexing pattern 2 or 3 is configured in PBCH and initial DL BWP is active and the SSB and the initial DL BWP is no more than 1RB apart.

-, and;
+For intra-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in section 9.2.5.3.

 Capture the requirements in 38.133.